 Root cause analysis methodology is widely used in IT operations, telecommunications, healthcare industry, etc. In this post, I’ll take you through how to use RCA for making your system more reliable using an experience I had.

 However, before discussing the case study, a note on the importance of RCA in Site Reliability Engineering.

 Why should you use Root Cause Analysis for Reliability?

-A good Root Cause Analysis looks beyond the immediate technical cause of the problem and helps you in finding the systemic root cause of the issue.
+A good Root Cause Analysis looks beyond the immediate technical cause of the problem and helps you find the systemic root cause of the issue.
 And then you work on eliminating it.
-RCAs along with documenting the core issue and steps to resolve it – also lends itself to the very next question an SRE will ask – is this happening somewhere else?
+RCA, along with documenting the core issue and steps to resolve it – also lends itself to the very next question an SRE will ask – is this happening somewhere else?
 Automating the solution and deploying it to affected areas ensures that not only is the problem’s root cause taken care of but also problems of similar nature are permanently fixed.

 That being said, a not-so-thorough RCA makes the entire process futile.
 Here’s an incident I encountered a few years back and how my team went about doing a Root Cause Analysis for it.

 How Things Went Down

 It was one of those times for me where I thought everything was in order, working fine.
 And yet, a small slip led to an unexpected breakdown.
 It was around 7:30 AM, almost 25 hours before a country launch and PagerDuty went off.
 Buzzers kept going on that something’s breaking.
 So, we went to Elasticsearch and found five or six 5XX requests.